Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: System Model and Definitions

 \subsection{Secondary Network Protocol}

 Similar to the primary network, each secondary node picks a destination uniformly at random among all other nodes in the secondary network.
-Each secondary node has an infinite queue for packets with the first one in the queue transmitted with probability $q^{(s)}$, \emph{whenever} the channel is deemed idle: In particular, each secondary user senses the channel for primary activities prior to a transmission initiation and commences the transmission of the first packet in the queue with probability $q^{(p)}$ whenever there are no primary transmitters detected within $R_D$ radius.
+Each secondary node has an infinite queue for packets with the first one in the queue transmitted with probability $q^{(s)}$, \emph{whenever} the channel is deemed idle: In particular, each secondary user senses the channel for primary activities prior to a transmission initiation and commences the transmission of the first packet in the queue with probability $q^{(s)}$ whenever there are no primary transmitters detected within $R_D$ radius.
 Setting $R_D = 0$ implies that secondary nodes always initiate transmissions with probability $q^{(s)}$ regardless of the primary channel occupancy status.
 The secondary network utilizes a similar routing scheme to that in the primary network.

-\subsection{Random $1/2$-Disk Routing Scheme}
+\subsection{Random $\frac{1}{2}$Disk Routing Scheme}

-Since both primary and secondary networks utilize the same routing scheme, in this section, we introduce our routing scheme for a generic wireless ad-hoc network.
-Throughout the paper, we assume that both primary and secondary networks possess the following property: each network node has at least one relaying node in every direction; This is a sufficient condition for the existence of routing paths (with finite lengths) between any arbitrary source-destination pair in the network and can be guaranteed asymptotically almost surely if $R_r= K \sqrt{\log\lambda/\lambda}$ for a large enough constant $K$ (c.f. \cite{halfdisk}, Theorem 1).
+Since both primary and secondary networks utilize the same routing scheme, in this section we introduce our routing scheme for a generic wireless ad-hoc network (omitting the superscripts $(p)$ and $(s)$).
+Throughout the paper, we assume that both primary and secondary networks possess the following property: each network node has at least one relaying node in every direction with high probability; this is a sufficient condition for the existence of routing paths (with finite lengths) between any arbitrary source-destination pair in the network and can be guaranteed asymptotically almost surely if $R_r= K \sqrt{\log\lambda/\lambda}$ for a large enough constant $K$ (c.f. \cite{halfdisk}, Theorem 1).

-Consider an arbitrary packet $b$ with the source-destination pair that is $h$-distance apart.
+Consider an arbitrary packet $b$ for a source-destination pair that is $h$-distance apart.
 We set the destination node at the origin and assume that the routing path starts from the source node at $X_0 = (-h,0)$, where $X_n$ is the (Cartesian) coordinate of the $n^{\textrm{th}}$ relay node along the routing path and $r_n:=\|X_n\|$ is the (Euclidean) distance of the $n^{\textrm{th}}$ relay node from the destination.